josmar-crwdstffng/angular/aio/content/guide/routing-with-urlmatcher.md

 This matching strategy supports static routes, variable routes with parameters, wildcard routes, and so on.
 Also, build your own custom pattern matching for situations in which the URLs are more complicated.

-In this tutorial, you'll build a custom route matcher using Angular's `UrlMatcher`.
+In this tutorial, you will build a custom route matcher using the `UrlMatcher` in Angular.
 This matcher looks for a Twitter handle in the URL.

 For a working example of the final version of this tutorial, see the <live-example></live-example>.

 ## Objectives

-Implement Angular's `UrlMatcher` to create a custom route matcher.
+Implement the `UrlMatcher` in Angular to create a custom route matcher.

 ## Prerequisites